valerionew/omega-dock-new/README.md

 ### Soldering
 So, what you need to get started?
 * **A soldering iron**.
 I use the *Hakko FX-888D* with the tip that comes with it, but that's upon your preferences and your budget.
-A cheaper Chinese iron will also do the job.
+A cheaper AliExpress iron will also do the job.
 * **Solder**.
 I use *Sn60Pb40 solder*, and i recommend you to do the same.
 I prefer 0.5 mm, but you can go with whatever you want, i suggest to stay in the 0.4-0.75 range.
 * **Some flux**.
 I use it in a *felt tip dispensing pen*, but again, you can use whatever you prefer.
 * **Solder wick**.
 I use whatever i can find, not really a problem.